 If your broker account is with Charles Schwab, ask your broker if the transfer can be accomplished by journal entry to Pomona’s Schwab Account #2146-2675.

 When you initiate the transfer with your broker, it’s important to alert Pomona’s Investments Office so we can identify your gift when it arrives.
-Please email the following information to Carol Klitgaard:
+Please email the following to Investments Office:

 - Personal Information: